 Actual downtime for the site was only for about 20 minutes.
 The rest I was able to do while it was available for visitors.
 I still had to do some minor tweaks and some design changes (i.e. the Footer) but overall it was pretty painless.

 So Why Do it This Way?

-I mentioned before I was having some technical issues with WordPress and I wanted to make sure they didn’t transfer over.
-(Never did find out if it was WordPress or the Server…).
+Well I did it this way as I had a few technical issues that I wanted to make sure didn’t transfer to the new host.
 So I went through the extra steps and going through everything and all that extra headache to ensure that when it was moved it was shiny and new.

 Plus I was able to perform a lot of clean up behind the scenes.
 Make some necessary changes.
 Remove some unnecessary plugins, and generally try and tweak the site so it ran faster so it loaded faster for you!